 Staying focused on one aspect of your life can be difficult.
 This is going back to time management.
 You will have focus your time at both work and school which may lessen your “me time” or time for other things.
 There are also other considerations like the amount of years it will take you to finish your master’s degree.
 Within that timeframe, there could be numerous changes to consider as circumstances can change.

 There will be more pros and cons towards your list in pursuing your masters degree in computer science while you’re still working.
 The list we’ve provided here is just the tip of the iceberg as there are other pros and cons that will be dependent on your situation.
 However, focusing on the end goal of why you’re getting your master’s degree can help you work more effectively towards your future.
 Don’t forget to put in passion into your work and studies to get through the tough times it can bring.

-Are there any minimum GRE score requirements for admissions to Mechanical Engineering Graduate Programs in The University of Texas at Austin?
+What is a standard GRE score for Graduate admission in The University of Texas at Austin for Engineering Management?